 Program participants should bring an electronic copy of an updated specific aims page to this workshop.

-Program participants should bring an electronic copy of an updated significance & innovation page to this workshop.
+Program participants should bring an electronic copy of an updated significance & innovation page to the writing islands.

 Career Development Plan Workshops

-Fifty percent of the impact score of a grant application is based on the career development plan.
+Fifty percent of the impact score of a K award application is based on the career development plan.
 Therefore, it is essential that each investigator personalizes their career plans to match their research goals.
-Participants will attend 1:1 sessions to receive feedback about their career development plans.
+Several drop in sessions for 1:1 review and feedback about career development plans will be scheduled.
 Mentors will be senior faculty members who have either reviewed K awards or mentored several successful K applicants.